 Home » Ghost Tour Locations » Gettysburg » The Farnsworth House

 Haunted Gettysburg has a lot in store for history buffs and ghost lovers.
-Dive in with the Farnsworth House ghost tour by US Ghost Adventures.
+Dive in with the Farnsworth House Inn in Gettysburg on a ghost tour by US Ghost Adventures.

 Gettysburg was the site of the most decisive battle of the entire Civil War, where the commander of the Union Army of the Potomac, George Meade, led his troops to a decisive victory against the Confederate commander Robert E. Lee.